 Why Is It Named Blue Steak?

 It is named "blue steak" because the meat's interior is still raw.
 The myoglobin in raw meat is not exposed to oxygen, so it has a red-purple tint.
-Perhaps it is not exactly a blue color, but the name has stuck and it is called blue steak.
+Perhaps it is not exactly a blue color, but the name has stuck.

 Once the meat is cut open, oxygen reaches the muscle and turns it to a bright red color - so do not expect to see much blue in your steak.